 The best CFW solution currently available, Ensō, allows for convenient homebrew access on your device by running an exploit at boot-time to setup the homebrew environment.
 It is more convenient than other CFW solutions (such as HENkaku or h-encore) as it does not require you to trigger an exploit on your device after every reboot manually.

-Ensō is available on all devices with firmware version 3.65 or below, while higher firmware version devices can use h-encore to achieve a similar (if less convenient) result.
+Ensō is available on all devices with firmware version 3.65 or below, while higher firmware version devices can downgrade to 3.65 to achieve the same result.

 What can I do with Custom Firmware?